aleksandr-lavrinenko/bicycle-shop/README.md

 - AWS ALB for balancing load between instances
 - AWS EC2 for hosting
 - AWS S3 for hosting objects
-- AWS CloudWatch for loging and monitoring
+- AWS CloudWatch and Sentry for loging and monitoring (in progress)